digitaldaniio/cindr_labs_public/README.md

 ## 🕵️ Currently in Stealth Mode

-Cindr Labs is an independent R&D studio developing interoperable systems for fabrication, manufacturing, and construction workflows.
+Cindr Labs is an independent R&D studio developing real systems for fabrication, manufacturing, and construction workflows.

-We’re finalizing intellectual property protections and operating in limited pilot environments.
+We’re finalizing our IP protections and operating in limited pilot environments.
-Public documentation and technical details will be released following formal filings.

 ---